-Before getting into the details on how to perform an SEO audit, it is necessary to explain what is it and what to expect from it.
+Before getting into the details on how to perform an SEO audit, it is necessary to understand the meaning of it and what to expect as the end result.

-The SEO auditor will check the website against a checklist and come up with recommendations of what needs to be fixed (because it is wrong) and what needs to change so that the performance of the website in search engines is improved.
+The SEO auditor will manually review the website and come up with recommendations of what needs to be fixed (because it is wrong) and what needs to change so that the performance of the website in search engines is improved.